gvwilson/thirdbit/src/fiction/santas/index.md

 there would still have been plenty of space for a hockey rink and a river barge.
-And while there wasn't actually a hockey rink, there *was* a barge, along with dozens of statues, a chariot, six life-sized wooden horses, and a small catapult.
+And while there wasn't actually a hockey rink, there *was* a barge, along with dozens of (inanimate) statues, a chariot, six life-sized wooden horses, and a small catapult.

-There was also something that looked suspiciously like Gran-Granna's living room.
+There was also something that looked suspiciously like a makeover of Gran-Granna Tumbly's living room.
 "Please…
 sit down…"
 the mummy told them,
-gesturing at a matched pair of blue-and-gold striped couches.
+gesturing at a pair of overstuffed chairs and a blue-and-gold striped couch.
 "I know…
 it's not…
 much…
 to look at…
 but…"

-"Oh, it's amazing," the lean santa said when the mummy's pause stretched longer than usual.
+"Oh, it's amazing," the smaller santa said when the mummy's pause stretched longer than usual.
 "And I *love* the side tables."